 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 Probability of occurrence with control?
 Further action required Muscular / skeletal injury when lifting / carrying boats All Coaches to practise & model safe manual handling techniques.
 Coaches to brief participants on safe manual handling techniques.
 Encourage pair- or multiple-person carrying of boats.
-Medium Current boat storage makes it awkward to lift and carry boats safely.
 Organise and store boats in purpose-built racking.
-Impact from falling boats - boat storage area All Encourage members to take care in boat storage area Medium Improve storage in boat storage area Slips, trips and falls - boat storage area and access All Nothing High Clear planks and obstacles from access area.
+Impact from falling boats - boat storage area All Encourage members to take care in boat storage area Medium Improve storage in boat storage area Slips, trips and falls - boat storage area and access Vegetation trimmed on access area.
+Rubber matting installed in boat storage area by trailers.
+Cleared planks and obstacles from access area.
 Organise and store boats in purpose-built racking.
-Keep vegetation
+Solve intermittent flooding issue.
+Slips, trips and falls - Scout Site All Scout Association maintains paths, keeps site tidy, and vegetation trimmed.
+Damage or other issues to footpaths etc. should be reported to Dave(?)
+Low - Slips, trips and Bank-based The footpath alongside the Lea Navigation is a public space adjacent to Medium

 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 Probability of occurrence with control?
-Further action required trimmed on access area.
-Solve intermittent flooding issue.
-Slips, trips and falls - Scout Site All Scout Association maintains paths, keeps site tidy, and vegetation trimmed.
-Damage or other issues to footpaths etc. should be reported to Dave(?)
-Low Slips, trips and falls - bankside Bank-based coaches All The footpath alongside the Lea Navigation is a public space adjacent to residential houseboats and is often cluttered.
+Further action required falls - bankside coaches All residential houseboats and is often cluttered.
 All paddlers to be reminded that care must be taken when moving along it, as with any busy public area.
 Wear suitable footwear.
-Medium Equipment failure - club All users of club equipment Club Equipment Officer to inspect all equipment regularly in line with current Club equipment policies.
+Equipment failure - club All users of club equipment Club Equipment Officer to inspect all equipment regularly in line with current Club equipment policies.
 Unsafe equipment to be clearly labelled or put beyond use.
 Coaches to check equipment used by their coached participants and notify Club Equipment Officer of any issues.
 All members to notify Club Equipment Officer of any issues discovered.
 Low Signs reminding users of this, with contact details of Club Equipment Officer, to be displayed in boat storage area.
 Equipment failure - private equipment All All members to ensure that any private equipment they use is safe and fit for purpose.
 Coaches and Club Equipment Officer will offer advice if requested.
 All members paddling independently will have been assessed as competent This assessment includes relevant advice on inspecting and outfitting equipment correctly.
 Low Vehicle collision Drivers There is a 5mph limit on the towpath and bridge, which are narrow with little space to pass.
 Traffic calming measures are present.
-Low Pedestrian collision with vehicles, including All Vehicles are generally moving slowly.
+Agreement reached with River Cafe to make parking available, to reduce congestion by lock.
+Low Pedestrian collision with vehicles, including bicycles All Vehicles are generally moving slowly.
 Cyclists may be moving faster, occasionally very fast.
 All members to be warned of hazards from cyclists and cars.
-Low / medium
+Low / medium Scalds and Burns Kitchen users Kitchens not to be used until improvements to kitchen facilities and only by adults.
+Low Check whether this comes out at a reasonable temperature or scalding hot.
+Check signage -